brooklynrail/brooklynrail-platform/content/events/2021/02/nico-wheadon-and-friends.md

 ---
-title: Nico Wheadon and friends
+title: Shawnda Chapman, Jamaica Gilmer, Miguel Luciano with Nico Wheadon
-summary: Join author Nico Wheadon in conversation with Shawnda Chapman, Jamaica Gilmer, Miguel Luciano, and on the occasion of her forthcoming book from Rowman & Littlefield Publishing Group.
+summary: Join author Nico Wheadon in conversation with Shawnda Chapman, Jamaica Gilmer, and Miguel Luciano, on the occasion of her forthcoming book from Rowman & Littlefield Publishing Group.
 people:
   - person: shawnda-chapman